fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 const repositoryItems = getAllByTestId('repositoryItem');
 const [firstRepositoryItem, secondRepositoryItem] = repositoryItems;

-// expect something from the the first and the second repository item
+// expect something from the first and the second repository item
 ```

 Having those elements you can use the [toHaveTextContent](https://github.com/testing-library/jest-native#tohavetextcontent) matcher to check whether an element has certain textual content.
 You might also find the [Querying Within Elements](https://testing-library.com/docs/dom-testing-library/api-within/) guide useful.
 If you are unsure what is being rendered, use the [debug](https://callstack.github.io/react-native-testing-library/docs/api#debug) function to see the serialized rendering result.